Inpatient Rehab in New Mexico

 • Payment assistance

-• Residential detox, outpatient treatment and 30 day inpatient rehab
+• Outpatient services, regular outpatient treatment and 30 day inpatient rehab

 Hoy Recovery Program Inc - Velarde, NM

-Hoy Recovery Program Inc is an inpatient rehab located in Velarde, New Mexico.
+Hoy Recovery Program Inc is a residential rehab center situated in Velarde, New Mexico.

 Location: County Road 49, Private Drive 1098, Velarde, NM 87582 in Rio Arriba County